gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX/README.md

 - `AddRange<T>(IEnumerable<T> source, IEqualityComparer<T> comparer)`

 And so on.
-There are many little things that shape the productive environment into one you can immediately employ and reap the benefit in no-time.
+There are many little things that shape the productive environment into one you can immediately employ, and thus reap the benefits in no-time.

 ### Ex Classes